-7.3.7 Exhibit 57, Exhibit 58, and Exhibit 59 show country specific net welfare for profiling with low benefits, unadjusted costs with high benefits, and unadjusted costs with low benefits, respectively.
-In each case those countries that do not need to change ISP duration have a positive net welfare and most, or in some cases all, countries that change ISP duration have a negative net welfare.
+8.3.7 Exhibit 57, Exhibit 58, and Exhibit 59 show country specific net welfare for profiling with low benefits, unadjusted costs with high benefits, and unadjusted costs with low benefits, respectively.
+In each case those countries that do not need to change ISP duration have a positive net welfare.